 As they moved around Michigan and across the US Grandpa’s love for music traveled with him from place to place.
 He always had a guitar nearby and greeted any opportunity to play and sing with and for friends with open arms; entertaining and having fun were two of his greatest joys.
 One of Mom’s high school friends, Becky, once remarked, “The Schultz house was just a place you wanted to be, the love there was palpable; there was always a camera close by, music and Mr. Schultz playing the guitar.”

 Fast-forward some years later and I entered the world.
 My memories of Grandpa aren’t much different from those above.
 His Martin D-35 was always nearby, whether at his car lot in Houston or at his home in Weimar.
-He would sing and play just about every classic country song produced, on three chords, and if he forgot the lyrics he’d carry right on with his own version.
+He would sing and play just about every classic country song produced, by ear (he couldn’t read music), and if he forgot the lyrics he’d carry right on with his own version…never losing rhythm.

 His CD collection was larger than most record shops and he would shuffle through six discs at a time on his stereo in the barn…anything from Bob Wills, to Merle Haggard, to Johnny Cash.
 Just like Mom and her brothers it was inevitable that I would know all the lyrics to music produced 20 to 35 years before I entered the world while riding my bike or shooting guns near the barn.